The Betoota Advocate

 The Betoota Advocate is an Australian satirical news website and digital media company that publishes articles on international, national, and local news.
 The site puts a comedic spin on current news topics and broader social observations.
-The site is based in inner Sydney, but takes its name from the deserted regional town of Betoota, Queensland, and purports to be "Australia's oldest newspaper".
+The site is based in inner Sydney, but takes its name from the deserted regional town of Betoota, Queensland.

 History

 Origins

+It purports to be "Australia's oldest newspaper" with an establishment date in "the mid-1800's" although there is no other evidence for this claim or copies of any printings made at the time.
+The National Library of Australia does not have any references to such a paper during the period.

 The site was started in 2014 by journalists Archer Hamilton and Charles Single, who began working on the idea for The Betoota Advocate after meeting publisher Piers Grove through their work in the media industry.
 Single, formerly a writer for The Canberra Times, had lost his job in a wave of redundancies at the newspaper, and Hamilton had become disillusioned working in political campaigning for NGOs following a short stint at Hill FM as a newsreader.
 The pair, who attended Charles Sturt University together, teamed up with Grove, an entrepreneur and executive producer of the ABC satirical news show The Roast, to create the site.

-The trio run The Betoota Advocate in Alexandria, Sydney alongside their PR consultancy firm Three Rivers.
+The trio run The Betoota Advocate in Alexandria, Sydney, alongside a PR consultancy.
 Hamilton and Single both work as writers for the publication, operating under the pen-names Clancy Overell and Errol Parker—alter-egos for which they remain in character in nearly all public and media appearances.

 The idea for the site stems from an idea Hamilton originally had to create a conservative newspaper in his hometown of Mitchell, Queensland.
 Hamilton had grown up near Mitchell where his parents worked as graziers, before moving to Brisbane in the 1990s.
 Hamilton's love for the oddities of living in a country town led to the idea's transformation into a satirical publication.
 Single also hails from the country and worked as a jackaroo at Nockatunga Station in Queensland prior to starting university.